MakeSchool-Tutorials/web-7-react-redux-tetris-app/P07-Arranging-the-Page/content.md

 Columns and rows can also also be specified as a fraction of the available space with special unit: `fr`.

-The CSS grid module provides many options to define a grid.
+The CSS grid module provides properties that allow you to define the configuration of the grid many different ways.
 This discussion will focus on Grid Areas.
 Grid Areas are named collections of cells on the grid.

 ## Defining a grid for the game